DRAM 220/3.0 Introduction to Dramaturgy

-Through hands-on exploration of a number of dramatic texts from around the world (ranging from 5th century BCE Greece to 21st century Canada), DRAM220 will explore the basic principles of dramaturgy.
-Etymologically, dramaturgy means the making of the drama.
-Analysis of the mechanisms of play texts is the central concern of the course.
-Why are plays constructed the way they are?
+Through the reading and discussion of several dramatic texts, ranging from 5th century BCE Greece to 20th century Canada, DRAM220 will develop the student’s understanding of the principles of dramaturgy.
+Etymologically, “dramaturgy” means the making of the drama.
+Script Analysis, or understanding the mechanisms at work in a play, is the central concern of the course.
+Why are scripts constructed the way they are?
 What effects do those choices generate?
-How and why do different cultural groups approach drama and dramaturgy differently?
-The principles discussed in the course will be applied not only to playwriting but also to directing, acting, design, and producing.
+The principles discussed in the course will be applied not only to playwriting but also to directing, acting, design, and production.

 LEARNING HOURS: 126 (36L;30O;60P)